 Breath Retention Hold in Plank Pose –

-You may be wondering from its name if you have to hold your breath during this pose.
-Well, it is a yes and no answer.
-In the traditional practice of this pose, most yoga practitioners hold their breath for a small moment of time before lowering the upper body into a particular push-up position.
+You might be wondering from its name whether you have to hold your breath during this pose.
+Well, the answer is yes and no. In the traditional practice of this pose, most yoga practitioners hold their breath for a period of time before bringing the upper body into a particular push-up position.

-However, when you go through the plank pose as a part of the Sun Salutation sequence, you don’t have to hold your breath.
-Sun Salutation is regarded as the best practice that leads to longevity, good health, and efficiency.
+However, when you move through plank pose as a part of the Surya Namaskar sequence, you do not have to hold your breath.
+Surya Namaskar is considered to be the best practice that leads to longevity, good health and efficiency.
 It also strengthens every part of the body.
-Plank pose is step four in this process, so it is quite an essential pose to get familiarized with it.
+Plank pose is the fourth step in this process, so it’s a pretty essential pose to become familiar with.

 Step 1